 - Top-performing pages by traffic, bounce rate, conversion rate

 - Audience demographics such as age, location, and gender

 - Traffic sources – ie. where your visitors are coming from (Google, Email, Social)

-Gathering these key insights will give you a clearer focus on where to optimise your website.
-You can also use this data to set measurable goals going forward.
+Gathering these key insights will give you a clearer focus on where to optimise your website and find those small percentage gains.